Security concerns over Germany v England game

 The Football Association is working with police and security services to limit the prospect of disorder during the Nations League game between England and Germany in Munich on 7 June.

-The FA is conscious it is on a 'yellow card' with governing body Uefa after a number of incidents at the Euro 2020 final between England and Italy last July at Wembley.
+The FA is conscious it is on a 'yellow card' with European governing body Uefa after a number of incidents at the Euro 2020 final between England and Italy at Wembley last July.

 There are concerns further trouble could impact the joint UK and Ireland bid to host Euro 2028.